wikimedia-research/Discovery-Research-Portal/docs/swap2and3/index.md

 ![](index_files/figure-html/engagement_overall-1.png)<!-- -->

 Next, we compare the clickthrough rates on second and third position by test groups.
 All the differences in the graph below are significant.
-In both control and test group, the clickthrough rates on position 2 are higher than position 3, which implies that people care more about position than the actual content.
-The engagement of 3rd results in test group is higher than that in control group, but it doesn't rise to compensate.
+In both control and test group, the clickthrough rates on position 2 are higher than position 3.
+When comparing the same position between groups, the engagement of 3rd results in test group is higher than that in control group, but it is not as high as its counterpart, the 2nd results in control group.

 ```r